This article originally appeared on VICE Germany

 A few hours later I met up with my friends to do yoga, as we decided when we were drunk.
 The beginning of my trial session was pretty harmless, except for the fact that as a person who isn't flexible, it was difficult for me to do anything but scream like Michael Jackson when pulling some of the poses.
 And if you think it's a good idea to eat a kilo of beans before an hour of yoga, think again.

-I definitely liked yoga more than Tracy Anderson's pinger dance spectacle, but my favorite position is still "shavasana," where you have to lay on the floor with your legs spread as if you'd eaten a bad curry.
+I definitely liked yoga more than Tracy Anderson's pinger dance spectacle, but my favourite position is still "shavasana," where you have to lay on the floor with your legs spread as if you'd eaten a bad curry.

 At any rate, on the fifth day of Paltrow-palooza I decided to consciously uncouple from Gwyneth.
-I cold-pressed a green juice for the last time, snacked on soggy almonds, and invited a few friends over for dinner where I'd be preparing Gwyneth's vegetarian dumplings.
+I cold-pressed a green juice for the last time, snacked on soggy almonds and invited a few friends over for dinner where I'd be preparing Gwyneth's vegetarian dumplings.

 As my little experiment came to a brilliant end, I felt like Gwyneth was sitting right next to me with a proud smile on her face, darting me a look and joking, "You better not ask about my jeans."